Leniqueca A. Welcome

 University of Pennsylvania, Philadelphia, Pennsylvania

 Ph.D.
-Cultural Anthropology (w/ Certificate of Urban Studies), expected June 2021.
+Cultural Anthropology (w/ Certificate of Urban Studies and Experimental Ethnography), August 2021.

 University of Arkansas, Fayetteville, Arkansas